WHY THIS ONE?

 It is a proven, 'settled' hull with none of the teething issues or rushed assembly you might find on later 42s.

-You won't find more than a handful of L 42s with this level of bluewater readiness.
-We built this boat to last.
+You won't find more than a handful of L 42s with this level of bluewater readiness: we built this boat to last.
 For instance by giving her an 8 layer bottom job.
-Find another L42 who has such a nice bottom.
+Try to find another L42 who has such a nice bottom - not easy.

 The owner's version or 3-cabin layout is the most liquid asset in the catamaran market.
 If you ever decide to sell, you are holding the most desirable configuration, whereas 4-cabin models were built in way larger numbers and lose value much faster.